 As I was thinking about the supreme intelligence behind this larger-scale fractal pattern of the rainforest, I also remembered how trees are designed to protect the air we breathe.
 For instance, in one year a mature tree will absorb more than 48 pounds of carbon dioxide from the atmosphere and release oxygen in exchange.
 The whole circle-of-life thing came full circle!
 I could see the similarity of the trees branches with our lungs, and how they both serve as respiration for life….for ALL of us.

 I could have kept going deeper down the rabbit hole, but my assignment was only suppose to be a few paragraphs.
 I reluctantly stopped myself with this realization – God is a genius!
 All living things are designed so masterfully….and there is an algorithm to go along with it.
 We just haven’t even been able to build technology powerful enough catch up to the power of God.
 (Even Mandelbrot couldn’t have made his discoveries without the invention of the computer.)
 The self-similarity of fractals in nature mirror the self-similarity in us!
 How creative is that?!
 What a master plan!

 Residual Thought: I have always had an admiration for trees.
 They make me feel safe.
 Maybe it is due to their strength, beauty, and resilience.
 They are vital to our ecosystem for animals as well as humans and provide natural resources.
 As a runner, I prefer trail races over road races due to the trees.
-In a race, the trees protect us from the heat of the sun, provide oxygen, and oddly enough emit a cooling effect when our body gets overheated.
-I thought I would become one with nature while out running among the trees because I was in the zone.
+In a race, the trees protect us from the heat of the sun, provide oxygen, and oddly enough emit a cooling effect when my body gets overheated.
+I thought that I felt ‘one with nature’ while out running among the trees because I was in the zone or flow state.
 But now I know it’s because of the connection that my body innately recognizes in nature.
 There is more to math and science than we were once taught in grade school.
 How exciting it is to open ourselves up to all the possibilities unfolding in fractals!